mdcoxe/recipe-share-app/README.md

 ## MVP
-- Deployed
 - Used new tech - React Native
-- Users can register, login, log out
 - Users can create, edit, and delete
 - Finished product styling

 ## Post MVP
-- Users can sort list of all recipes
-- Users can favorite/save recipe
+- Users can register, login, log out using google/facebook auth.
-- Users can sort and search feeds
+- Users can search and sort list of all recipes or just their own recipes(created and favorited)
 - Users can view a private feed of user created recipes and liked recipes
 - Build in photo upload functionality (Upload from album or take photo)